addagger/ruby_volt/README.md

 Compatible with Ruby **MRI 2.5**> & **JRuby 9.2**>

 Previous versions can be supported easily, and you can do it yourself forking this code.
 However, performance *will probably drop* with previous versions or Ruby, which is essential, since we are dealing with a really fast database!
-On my laptop VoltDB is responding 2-5 times faster than Ruby can dispatch the response within one process and few threads.
+On my laptop VoltDB responds 2-5 times faster than Ruby can dispatch the response within one process and few threads.

 ## Installation